endless-sky/endless-sky-wiki/wiki/CreatingSales.md

 ## Normal Shipyards

-If you want your ships to be available anywhere, you must add them to a shipyard.
+If you want your ships to be available, you must add them to a shipyard.
 To do so, you must have something like this:

 ```
 shipyard "Syndicate Advanced"